 SimplePractice requires that each user has a unique email address for their account.
-This means that if a new team member of yours is already using SimplePractice through another group practice, they will need a unique email address to be added to your team.
+This means that if a new team member is already using SimplePractice with another group practice, they'll need a unique email address to be added to your team.

-Similarly, each client requires a unique email address as well.
-In the case for minors or families where a parent or contact needs access to multiple clients' Client Portal accounts, you can set them up as a Contact.
+Similarly, each client requires a unique email address within your SimplePractice account.
+In the case of minors or families where a parent or contact needs access to multiple clients' portals, you can set them up as a Contact.
 This will allow the same email address to be associated with multiple client files.

-However, if you do need to use the same email address for multiple SimplePractice user accounts or multiple client files, we have an optional workflow that you can try.
-This alternative method works specifically with Gmail email addresses.
+If you do need to use the same email address for multiple SimplePractice users or multiple client files, we have optional workflows you can try.

-To set up team members or clients with a Gmail email address that has been used before, you will need to enter a plus symbol (+) and then any string of character(s) right before the at sign (@).
+To set up team members or clients with a Gmail email address that has been used before, you'll need to enter a + symbol and then any string of character(s) right before the @ sign.

 - They've already used email@example.com for another group SimplePractice account.
 For your practice, you can enter their email address as firstname.lastname@example.org.
-Make sure that everything before the @ symbol remains the same, then insert: +text between the beginning of the email and the @ symbol (text can be any letters and/or numbers).
+Make sure that everything before the @ remains the same, then insert: +text between the beginning of the email and the @ symbol.
+The text can be any letters or numbers.

-- For their next SimplePractice account, they can use email@example.com, then firstname.lastname@example.org, and so on.
+- For their next SimplePractice account, they can use email@example.com, firstname.lastname@example.org, and so on.

 - Jamie Appleseed is the mother of Johnny Appleseed and Judy Appleseed.
 Jamie's email address is email@example.com.

-- When you enter the email address for the first child in the system, in this case it's Johnny, you can enter the email address as it reads: firstname.lastname@example.org.
+- When you enter the email address for the first child in the system, you can enter the email address as firstname.lastname@example.org.

 - When you enter the email for the second child, you can enter the email as email@example.com.